 -Nicholas Bouvier, The Scorpion-Fish

-But the Turks consider it to be their national drink, and they sometimes refer to it as ‘Lions’ milk’ – ie a drink for the strong and tough.
+There may be various national versions, but the Turks consider raki to be their national drink, and they sometimes refer to it as ‘Lions’ milk’ – ie a drink for the strong and tough.
 Or at least that was the case until, in 2013, Erdogan announced that the national drink was now ayran — a yogurt-based, non-alcoholic drink.

 The character, Fehmi, quoted at the bottom of this post is right.
 Raki goes particularly well with cold fish (especially oily fish such as mackerel and mullet) and seafood (see scallops with Pernod).

 Melon and feta are also good, as are roasted chickpeas and salted almonds.

 And it’s good later in the meal with meat kebabs.

 Raki wasn’t always anise-flavoured.
 Originally it was served in meyhanes – a kind of drinking den in the Ottoman empire and Persia where meze were also served (meyhane is a Persian word – mey meaning ‘wine’; and khāneh meaning ‘house’).
 This type of bar spread into the Balkans where the word morphed into mehana – a word which in Bulgaria today still means a traditional bistro-type restaurant.

 Then aniseed was introduced into the process